Homemade Sage Simple Syrup

 sage syrup in bottle.

-In a small saucepan combine sugar and water and place it over medium heat.
-Let it come to a simmer, stirring until the sugar dissolves.
+1. In a small saucepan, combine the sugar and water.
+Place over medium heat and stir until the sugar dissolves.
+Let it come to a gentle simmer.

 sage leaves in saucepan.